Is Hydrogen fluoride (HF) an acid or base? - Strong or Weak

 - The pKa value of HF is 3.17.

 - Is Hydrofluoric (HF) an acid or base?
-HF is an acid because it has a proton to lose when dissolved in an aqueous solution.
+HF is an acid.
+It has a proton to lose when dissolved in an aqueous solution.

 - HF is acting as Arrhenius acid as well as Bronsted-Lowry acid.